aczane/is_it_cake/content/about.md

 date: '2018-02-06'
 ---

-I'm an analyst living in the great DC metro area of the United States.
+I'm an analyst living in the greater DC metro area of the United States.

 I earned my Ph.D. in physical chemistry from the University of Washington, doing solid-state NMR, because solving NMR spectra and peptide structure is kind of like solving puzzles, and I like puzzles.